lbreede/www/content/posts/2024-07-02-implementing-a-merkle-tree-in-python.md

     return get_merkle_root(hashes)
 ```

-Below, we printed the list of transactions, their hashes and finally, their Merkle Root.
+Below, we printed the list of transactions, their hashes and finally, their *Merkle Root*.

 ```bash
 # Transactions